FOREX-Dollar rises against safe-haven yen as focus turns to Fed

 By Jemima Kelly

-LONDON, July 28 (Reuters) - The dollar rose from a two-week low against the yen on Tuesday, as investors brushed off China’s stock market turmoil and focused on a possible 2015 U.S. interest rate rike ahead of the start of a Federal Reserve meeting.
+LONDON, July 28 (Reuters) - The dollar rose from a two-week low against the yen on Tuesday, as investors brushed off China’s stock market rout and focused instead on the possibility of a 2015 U.S. interest rate rike ahead of the start of a Federal Reserve meeting.

-The day’s major data release for FX markets was British GDP numbers, which showed the world’s fifth-largest economy bounced back in the second quarter, helping sterling rise to a five-day high on a trade-weighted basis.

-Although Chinese equities fell again on Tuesday, the decline was more modest, helping risk appetite to increase a little.
-Shares elsewhere edged up while yields on safe-haven U.S. bonds rose, lending support to the dollar.
+But although Chinese equities fell again on Tuesday, the decline was more modest, while broader share markets managed to edge up as investors took on more risk.

 The Fed starts a two-day policy meeting on Tuesday, with a statement due on Wednesday.
 Some investors expect it to signal that rates will rise as soon as September, while others say slowing growth in China and persistently weak commodity prices will see the central bank hold off until next year.